sekmet/editorial-html5up-gatsby-netlify-starter/README.md

 <!-- Markdown snippet -->
 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/sekmet/editorial-html5up-gatsby-netlify-starter)

-# 🚀 Features
+# 💡 Features

 - in progress

-# Community
+# 🌐 Community

 Netlify CMS has a [Gitter community](https://gitter.im/netlify/netlifycms) where members of the community hang out and share things about the project, as well as give and receive support.

-# Contributing
+# 💎 Contributing

 New contributors are always welcome!
-Check out [CONTRIBUTING.md](https://github.com/netlify/netlify-cms/blob/master/CONTRIBUTING.md) to get involved.

-# If you like, consider a donation!
+# 💗 If you like, consider a donation!

 Every single donation is important.
 Your donation is gonna make a clear statement: `My work is Valued`.